This is default featured slide 1 title

 there are 2 things you need to have a look there.

-The Second thing you need to take a look is the HOST part host/ip parth (HOST=....) this is where your oracle server is.
+The Second thing you need to take a look at is the HOST part host/ip parth (HOST=....) this is where your oracle server is.

-If both Ora_SID and HOST are correct then try to ping the server to see if you can reach the server (there might be the case that the dba admin turn the ping port of for security reason though, in this case you are behind firewall).
+If both Ora_SID and HOST are correct then try to ping the server to see if you can reach the server (there might be the case that the network admin turn the ping port of for security reason though, in this case you are behind firewall).

 To make sure if you are really behind the firewall try telnet the server with this syntax